influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

     influxd-ctl ldap set-config /path/to/ldap.toml
     ```

-### Sample LDAP configuration
+## Sample LDAP configuration

 The following is a sample configuration file that connects to a publicly available LDAP server.

-A `DN` is the distinguished name that uniquely identifies an entry and describes its position in the directory information tree (DIT) hierarchy.
+A `DN` ("distinguished name") uniquely identifies an entry and describes its position in the directory information tree (DIT) hierarchy.
 The DN of an LDAP entry is similar to a file path on a file system.
 `DNs` refers to multiple DN entries.